 In all honesty, this new fit ideal is just another unrealistic and painfully limited aspiration of beauty - albeit disguised as health - that excludes the majority of women while pretending to accommodate them.

 We really may as well be saying "SPIKY, SCALY, HERMAPHRODITIC, AND WITH RAINBOW DNA is the new skinny."
 It would be just as "inclusive".

-When will we all just make peace with the fact that women come in a billion different shapes, sizes, sexual orientations, colours, degrees of ability and disability, and body compositions, and that ALL of these bodies are OK?
+When will we all just make peace with the fact that women come in a million different shapes, sizes, sexual orientations, colours, degrees of ability and disability, and body compositions, and that ALL of these bodies are OK?

 By slightly shifting a narrow standard of beauty that places pressure on women to conform, with no regard given to which of the billion different and natural body types an individual was born with, we see the same obsessive, compulsive, unhealthy thoughts and behaviours that "the old skinny" standard generated - restrictive dieting, compulsive exercise, dangerous overtraining, and yes, body hate.

 Look around and you see it everywhere in popular culture images aimed at influencing women.
 No longer is the thin to anorexic model the epitome of beauty.

 Nowadays its the lean, toned, muscular (but not too muscular) look, and curvy (but not too curvy) look, that's the desire of so many health-conscious women.
 Talk about a hard-to-hit target!

 But this "thin-but-fit-but-with-curves-in-the-right-places-but-no-cellulite" ideal can generate a lot of anxiety and compulsive, unhealthy behaviours.
 Maybe even more so than the old "thin" ideal did.

 Instead of, "I must restrict my food as much as possible", the new obsession is, "I must follow this clean eating and exercise plan as perfectly as possible."
 We have simply substituted one obsession for another.